Travel is Our Greatest Adventure

 Temple of Bacchus Baalbek, Lebanon

-50’s, I have progressed through each phase: I have seen my journey as visiting a playground (travel for fun), visiting a school (travel to learn about people and place) and/or visiting a “church” (travel to learn about oneself).
+learn about people and place) and/or visiting a “church” (travel to learn about oneself).
 I have experienced all of the above and through these journeys have picked up more than a few tricks along the way.
-I’ll be sharing my best travel strategies, solo travel hacks, pro-tips for saving money, how to see the world after 50, my go-to websites for booking flights and accommodations and more.
+I’ll be sharing my best travel stories and strategies, solo travel hacks, pro-tips for saving money, how to see the world after 50, my go-to websites for booking flights and accommodations and more.
 I’m also about traveling smart – you don’t need to break the bank to experience the world.
 I often travel budget not bougie because I value amazing memories more then anything.
 Why splurge on a room when I can invest in an epic adventure, like diving into crystal-clear waters or feasting at a local restaurant indulging in unique flavors?
 Most importantly, I want to show you that it’s not just about the destination – it’s about the incredible journey you’re on!

 Still need convincing?
 Here’s why travel is magic: it’s about finding joy, letting go of daily stress, sparking your curiosity, laughing with new friends, tasting unforgettable food, and learning about everything, building confidence and walking a lot, don’t forget all the walking.
 Traveling helps you discover not only new places but the best version of YOU.

-I hope that you will join me on my travel adventure and be inspired to make your own memories!
-You totally deserve it.
+My hope is that you will join me on my travel adventure and be inspired to make your own travel memories!
+It’s never too late!
 Brenda Landau

 P.S.
 I am not a millennial, I just act like one 🙂